rappasoft/laravel-livewire-tables/docs/columns/column-selection.md

 ### setColumnSelectHiddenOnTablet

-Hide column select menu when on tablet
+Hide column select menu when on tablet or mobile

 ```php
 public function configure(): void